nuxeo-sandbox/nuxeo-pdf-utils/README.md

     Media box height
     Crop box width
     Crop box height
+    Can Print
+    Can Modify
+    Can Extract
+    Can Modify Annotations
+    Can Fill Forms
+    Can Extract for Accessibility
+    Can Assemble
+    Can Print Degraded
     ```
+    The  permlissions field (starting with "Can ...") contain the string "true" or "false"

       * For example, say you have an `InfoOfPDF` schema, prefix `iop`, with misc. fields.
 You could write:
     ```
     iop:pdf_version=PDF version